Land: Geomorphology

 Plate tectonics refers to the theory that Earth's lithosphere is divided into "tectonic plates" that move over the mantle.
 This results in continental drift, with continents moving relative to each other.
 The scientist Alfred Wegener first hypothesized the theory of continental drift in 1912.
-More researchers gradually developed his idea throughout the 20th century into the widely accepted theory of plate tectonics of today.
+More researchers developed his idea throughout the 20th century into the now widely accepted theory of plate tectonics.

-Several key characteristics define modern understanding of plate tectonics.
+Several key characteristics define the modern understanding of plate tectonics.
 The place where two tectonic plates meet is called a plate boundary, with different geological phenomena occurring across different kinds of boundaries.
 For example, at divergent plate boundaries, seafloor spreading is usually seen, in contrast with the subduction zones of convergent or transform plate boundaries.

 Earthquakes and volcanic activity are common in all types of boundaries.
 Volcanic activity refers to any rupture in Earth's surface where magma escapes, therefore becoming lava.
 The Ring of Fire, containing two-thirds of the world's volcanos, and over 70% of Earth's seismological activity, comprises plate boundaries surrounding the Pacific Ocean.